girlguidinghertfordshire/ggherts/_posts/2023-12-02-organising-1st-response-courses.md

 ---
 If you are looking to arrange a 1st response course for your district or division, either a 1 x 6 hour full day training or a 2 x 3 hour training, please follow the procedure as set out below.

-Please note that from **1 September 2024** the training organiser, i.e. the person requesting the training, will be responsible for collecting the £20 per person fee from those booked on to the training course.
+Please note that from **1 September 2024** the training organiser, i.e. the person requesting the training, will be responsible for collecting the £20 per person fee from those booked on to the training course (this fee is non refundable) as well as providing a receipt.

 1. Training organiser to contact the county training administration lead volunteer a minimum of **3 months** before the training is required by completing the online booking form.
 2. Before completing the online booking form, ensure you have a date (or dates if over two nights, both nights must be attended) and a venue address.